intergral/nerdvision-commandbox/README.md

 ## Configuration

-The modules has the following configuration properties:
+The module has the following configuration properties:

 | Name   | Required | Default Value
 |--------|:--------:|:-------------|